dagster-io/dagster/docs/docs-beta/docs/dagster-plus/features/ci-cd/branch-deployments/testing.md

 Here’s an overview of the main concepts we’ll be using:

-- [Assets](/concepts/assets/software-defined-assets) - We'll define three assets that each persist a table to Snowflake.
+{/* - [Assets](/concepts/assets/software-defined-assets) - We'll define three assets that each persist a table to Snowflake. */}
+- [Assets](/todo) - We'll define three assets that each persist a table to Snowflake.
-- [Ops](/concepts/ops-jobs-graphs/ops) - We'll define two ops that query Snowflake: the first will clone a database, and the second will drop database clones.
+{/* - [Ops](/concepts/ops-jobs-graphs/ops) - We'll define two ops that query Snowflake: the first will clone a database, and the second will drop database clones. */}
+- [Ops](/todo) - We'll define two ops that query Snowflake: the first will clone a database, and the second will drop database clones.
-- [Graphs](/concepts/ops-jobs-graphs/graphs) - We'll build graphs that define the order our ops should run.
+{/* - [Graphs](/concepts/ops-jobs-graphs/graphs) - We'll build graphs that define the order our ops should run. */}
+- [Graphs](/todo) - We'll build graphs that define the order our ops should run.
-- [Jobs](/concepts/assets/asset-jobs) - We'll define jobs by binding our graphs to resources.
+{/* - [Jobs](/concepts/assets/asset-jobs) - We'll define jobs by binding our graphs to resources. */}
+- [Jobs](/todo) - We'll define jobs by binding our graphs to resources.
-- [Resources](/concepts/resources) - We'll use the <PyObject object="SnowflakeResource" module="dagster_snowflake" /> to swap in different Snowflake connections to our jobs depending on environment.
+{/* - [Resources](/concepts/resources) - We'll use the <PyObject object="SnowflakeResource" module="dagster_snowflake" /> to swap in different Snowflake connections to our jobs depending on environment. */}
+- [Resources](/todo) - We'll use the <PyObject object="SnowflakeResource" module="dagster_snowflake" /> to swap in different Snowflake connections to our jobs depending on environment.
-- [I/O managers](/concepts/io-management/io-managers) - We'll use a Snowflake I/O manager to persist asset outputs to Snowflake.
+{/* - [I/O managers](/concepts/io-management/io-managers) - We'll use a Snowflake I/O manager to persist asset outputs to Snowflake. */}
+- [I/O managers](/todo) - We'll use a Snowflake I/O manager to persist asset outputs to Snowflake.

 ---